Background evidence

 Copies of these can be downloaded here.

 The Learn Together investigation resources has been incorporated into NHS England and Improvement’s national policy for involvement within the new Patient Safety Incident Response Framework.
+A paper relating to this phase of the programme is currently being written up.

 Stage 4: Implementation and evaluation of co-designed guidance in live investigations

-Months 25 – 39 (October 2021 – December 2022)
+Months 25 – 42 (October 2021 – March 2023)

 What we did: